The 6 Benefits of Winter Pruning (And When To Do It)

 Sure, it's more comfy for YOU to tackle this task in July.
 In shorts.
 Holding an icy lemonade.
 But your plants prefer it now.

 Here are 6 benefits of winter pruning.
-We'll even tell you when to tackle it.

-Benefit Number 1: Your Trees and Shrubs Are Dormant Now
+Trees and Shrubs Are Dormant in Winter

 Imagine someone coming at you with a sharp pair of shears, ready to cut.
 You’d prefer to be a bit numb right?

 The time of year, your trees and shrubs are dormant.
-You’ll do less damage now when you prune, shape and thin your deciduous plans than if you had at it in their prime growing months.
+You’ll do less damage now when you prune, shape and thin your deciduous plants than if you had at it in their prime growing months.

 Those fresh pruning cuts you make heal faster during the dormant season and are less likely to attract insects, which can carry diseases.

-Benefit Number 2: You Can See What You’re Doing
+You Can See What You’re Doing

 Pruning also helps direct growth in a healthy way and helps control the size of a tree or shrub.